Shubhamai/StableView/README.md

 # Usage

 1. Visit the [releases page](https://github.com/shubhamai/StableView/releases/latest) and download the latest version on your platform.

-   For windows, a `.msi` installer will be provided, simply double-click on the installer and follow the installation steps.
+For Windows, a `.msi` installer will be provided, simply double-click on the installer and follow the installation steps.
 After Installing, you can simply run `StableView` from the start menu.

 2. The application uses opentrack to send the tracking data to respective applications.
 Please install it from their [Github repo](https://github.com/opentrack/opentrack).

-   After installer OpenTrack, select Input as **UDP over network** so that OpenTrack can receive data from StableView and send to required application.
+   After installing OpenTrack, select Input as **UDP over network** so that OpenTrack can receive data from StableView and send it to the required application.

 # Features